sheldonkhall/ldbc-snb-impls/snb-interactive-grakn/README.md

 Grakn LDBC SNB Interactive Workload Implementation
 ==================================================

+# Prerequisites

+You need to have Grakn running on your machine and also installed using maven.

 # Generating the validation data

 In order to generate the validation data clone these two git repos: